 Nicole is the Education and Special Projects Director working to manage and expand CTWAC’s education related programs such as the annual Model UN.
 She is also an Adjunct Professor at Western Connecticut State University, teaching a course on world governments, economies, and cultures.
 Nicole completed a dual graduate degree program, receiving an M.A. in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Masters of Development Studies from the International Institute of Social Studies at the Erasmus University Rotterdam.
 Prior to her studies, Nicole served as an AmeriCorps VISTA in Washington State assisting with the management of a college preparedness program for underserved high school students.
 Nicole has extensive travel experience that includes living abroad in Germany and The Netherlands.

 Caroline grew up locally in Avon, CT and graduated with a degree in international relations and Middle Eastern & Islamic studies from Colgate University in 2018.
 She studied Arabic for all four years at Colgate and wrote her honors thesis on the Islamic State and its media strategy.
 Though she could not study abroad due to her commitment to Colgate’s Division I field hockey program, she did have the opportunity to study in Morocco for three weeks.
-Caroline is currently a consultant for the World Affairs Council of CT following her position as Global Fellow.
+Caroline is currently Virtual Communications Specialist with the World Affairs Council of CT following her positions as Consultant and Global Fellow.
 She is interested in counterterrorism, the role of media in world affairs, and history of the Middle East.